VedavyasaRao/ModernCPP/README.md

 The size of long is not consistent across platforms.
 In linux,  it's 64 bits and in Windows it's 32 bits.The new data type long long is a 64 bits across all the platforms.
 The short form long long is ll or LL.
 More details can be found [here](https://modcpp11.blogspot.com/search/label/long%20long).
 ### move semantics
-move semantics takes advantage of  the new rvalue reference to optimize temporary object creation.
+move semantics takes advantage of  the new rvalue reference to optimize temporary object creation and its reuse.
 In order to use move semantics, classes are expected to support rvalue copy constructor and rvalue assignment operator.
 In these functions, expensive resources such as heap memory are stripped off the source object and assigned to the target object instead of reallocation.
-After move operation, source object may not be used.
-The move operation itself involves just changing the lavalue type to rvalue type.
 More details can be found [here](https://modcpp11.blogspot.com/search/label/move%20semantics).
 ### noexcept
 noexcept specifier determines whether a function could throw exceptions.
 More details can be found [here](https://modcpp11.blogspot.com/search/label/noexcept).
 ### nullptr
-NULL is defined as macro, represented as an integer of value 0.
-However it's misused to represent null pointers as shown below.
+NULL is defined as macro, represented as an integer with the value of 0.
+However it's misused to represent null pointers. nullptr_t data type is introduced specifically to prevent misuse of NULL in place of null pointers. nullptr is the only instance of this type and can be used in place of a null pointer.
 More details can be found [here](https://modcpp11.blogspot.com/search/label/nullptr).
 ### numeric limits
 numeric_limits is a template class that defines functions such as min(), max() along with host of other functions that are related to arithmetic types.
 Specialized classes from numeric_limits are defined for fundamental arithmetic types such as int, double.
 These methods in these classes can be used instead of  of macros.
-For example, numeric_limits<int>::max() can be used in place INT_MAX.
-These classes can be queried for minimum, maximum values and other properties such as number of digits, signed etc.
 More details can be found [here](https://modcpp11.blogspot.com/search/label/numeric%20limits).
 ### perfect forwarding
 The rvalue semantics enable passing the arguments without ambiguity  to the handler function in the factory method.